Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 What to know:

-If you have concerns about the enclosed gondola or heights, note that the ride is smooth and climate-controlled, but you are suspended above ground for the duration.
+If you have concerns about the enclosed gondola or heights, note that the ride is smooth with passive ventilation (not air-conditioned), and you are suspended above ground for the duration.
 There are no emergency exits mid-ride.

 Tips for Riding the Skyliner